How to Maximize Website Conversion Rates Through Mobile Optimization Strate...

 Each individual campaign is allowed a daily budget.
 Budgets should be created in accordance with account goals.

 There are two options for which ads are delivered: standard and accelerated.
 The standard delivery method shows ads evenly throughout the day.
 This option is good for advertisers who may have budget restrictions and want to ensure their ads show throughout the day.
 Depending on the budget concerns, ads will not show at all times.
 Accelerated delivery method shows ads until the budget is depleted.
 This option is best for advertisers who may not have budget restrictions and want to ensure their ads show for every query.

-There are four options for which your ads will be delivered by Google:
+There are two options for which your ads will be delivered by Google:

-Optimize for clicks – Delivery is based upon ads expected to produce higher click volume
+Optimize – Delivery is based upon ads expected to produce higher click volume.

 Advertisers have the ability to create conversion goals in order to gauge account performance.
 Both platforms provide code snippets that can be placed on key pages— generally order confirmation or thank you pages.
 Advertisers are able to determine whether ad clicks are turning into conversions.

-AdWords accounts can be linked to Google Analytics accounts to provide information on post click behavior.
+Google Ads accounts can be linked to Google Analytics accounts to provide information on post click behavior.
 It is highly recommended that these accounts be linked in order to get a more complete picture of the conversion funnel.
-In order to link the accounts, the AdWords ID number must be entered in the “Admin” section of Google Analytics.
+In order to link the accounts, the Google Ads ID number must be entered in the “Admin” section of Google Analytics.

 Once added, the connection can be confirmed by navigating to “Account Settings” and then “Linked accounts.”
 The “View details” section will show the link.